This page explains how to run a pipeline on Google Cloud using Nextflow.

 nextflow.config

-file.There will be a folder for each of the separate tasks that was run in the pipeline.
+file.There is a folder for each of the separate tasks that was run in the pipeline.

-The folder will contain the commands that were run, output files, and temporary files used during the workflow.
+The folder contains the commands that were run, output files, and temporary files used during the workflow.

 gcloud